positron-solutions/dslide/README.md

 Beware of using the normal `dslide-mode-hook` 😱 because it runs **in the base buffer** ⚠️.
 If you remap faces or add a bunch of styling, it will be copied to the indirect buffer but then linger in your base buffer.
 Instead, use `dslide-start-hook`. 💡

--   `dslide-start-hook` Is run in the indirect buffer after it is set it.
+-   `dslide-start-hook` is run in the indirect buffer after it is set it.
 This is what you want.
 -   `dslide-stop-hook` is run in the base buffer because the indirect buffer is already dead.
 -   `dslide-contents-hook` is run after switching to contents.
-It runs in the display buffer.
+It runs in the slide buffer.
--   `dslide-narrow-hook` is run whenever a `dslide-deck-forward` or `dslide-deck-backward` changes the narrow state.
+-   `dslide-narrow-hook` is run after narrowing, usually after a slide is started
 -   `dslide-after-last-slide-hook` is run when the user tries to go forward but there are no more slides.
 You can use this to implement a final feedback before quitting or add `dslide-deck-stop` to exit without feedback.

     Another option is to use `dslide-push-step` to push a callback that will only run when called going forward.